 Rembrandt Van Rijn (Died 1669 aged 63) – One of the greatest portrait artists ever

-Rembrandt - Remember tyrants, tolerant, arrogant, he could paint them
+Rembrandt – Remember: whether they were tyrant, tolerant, arrogant or errant, he could paint them

 Remember he could paint portraits of people being tyrants, tolerant, arrogant, errant, ignorant, migrant, itinerant (Rembrandt).

 Note: He painted portraits of people and himself portraying many different emotions, ranging from happiness to sadness.

 Rembrandt was a Dutch painter who never left his homeland.

 He is considered to be the greatest portrait artist of all time.

 In the 1600s, people didn't have cameras and so wanted portraits of themselves.
 He became very sought after by wealthy patrons.